Choosing between Attio and Folk for your CRM comes down to five questions:

 ZoomInfo solves the data problem both CRMs depend on

-ZoomInfo's foundation is its B2B data platform: 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct dials, and 200M+ verified business email addresses.
-This data runs through a multi-source verification pipeline backed by 300+ human researchers, reaching up to 95% accuracy on first-party data.
+The data foundation is where the difference starts.
+500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct dials, and 200M+ verified business email addresses run through a multi-source verification pipeline backed by 300+ human researchers, reaching up to 95% accuracy on first-party data.
+In an independent analysis of 25 million contacts across vendors in a Fortune 500 competitive RFP, the consultant concluded that "no other competitor came even close."
+ZoomInfo is ranked #1 in Sales Intelligence and #1 in Data Quality on G2.

 But data is just the foundation.
 The GTM Context Graph processes 1.5B+ data points daily, fusing ZoomInfo's B2B data with your CRM records, conversation intelligence, email threads, and behavioral signals into a single intelligence layer.
 Where Attio's Ask Attio searches your CRM data and Folk's Recap Assistant summarizes your recent conversations, ZoomInfo's GTM Context Graph reasons across all of it to surface why deals move or stall, not just what happened.

-For teams using Attio or Folk as their CRM, ZoomInfo doesn't require switching.
+Universal access means your team reaches all of this without a platform switch.
 APIs and MCP expose ZoomInfo's intelligence to any tool, any workflow, any AI agent.
 A team running Attio can enrich records with ZoomInfo data, trigger workflows based on intent signals, and access verified direct dials without leaving their CRM.
 The same applies to Folk through its Zapier integration or API.
+ZoomInfo works as the intelligence infrastructure that powers your existing tools, not just a standalone product.

 For teams ready to consolidate, GTM Workspace gives sellers a single surface where prioritized accounts, AI-drafted outreach, and deal execution come together.
 GTM Studio gives marketers and RevOps teams a builder where audience definition, campaign orchestration, and pipeline measurement happen in natural language.